-- 35 years of experience providing first-class procurement solutions for the public sector - Access to 27,000 product lines, with over 10,000 held at our 120,000 square foot warehouse - 90,000 products picked from our warehouse every week - 6,000 customers delivered to every week - Over 150 framework solutions, and many other procurement solutions - A dedicated team of over 300 staff
+- 36 years of experience providing first-class procurement solutions for the public sector - Access to 25,000 product lines, with over 10,000 held at our 120,000 square foot warehouse - 90,000 products picked from our warehouse every week - 6,000 customers delivered to every week - Over 150 framework solutions, and many other procurement solutions - A dedicated team of over 300 staff

 As well as meeting the buying needs of our broad customer base, we also understand the need to fully embrace the requirements of our Member Authorities.

-ESPO will target an annual 3506 return on capital
+As such, we target a minimum of 3.5% return on capital every year.